jpfbastos/sudoku-solver/README.md

 # Sudoku Solver and CNN-Based Digit Recognition

 This project is a Sudoku solver which combines two main components: OpenCV for image processing, and a Convolutional Neural Network (CNN) for digit recognition.
 The CNN can be trained using either the MNIST or Typographical MNIST (TMNIST) datasets.
-The Sudoku solver takes an image of a Sudoku puzzle (saved or using the camera), extracts the digits and solves the puzzle.
+The Sudoku solver takes an image of a Sudoku puzzle (saved or using the camera), extracts the digits and solves the puzzle

 ## Table of Contents
 - [Features](#features)